-Your child will see his or her doctor at least once a week during radiation treatments.
+Your child will see his or her radiation oncologist at least once a week during radiation treatments.

 You should call the doctor if your child has any of the following symptoms:

-You will be given a card with the phone number of your radiation oncologist; you may call with questions any time.
+You will be given a card with the phone number of your radiation oncologist; you may call anytime.

-If your child has any special needs or health issues you feel the doctor needs to know about, please call the Department of Radiation Oncology at UPMC Children's Hospital of Pittsburgh before the treatment and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the radiation oncologist needs to know about, please call the Department of Radiation Oncology at UPMC Children's Hospital of Pittsburgh before the treatment.
 It is important to notify us in advance about any special needs your child might have.